aviyashchin/godlight/README.md

 [Play GodLight](https://godlight.vercel.app/)

 ## About
 GodLight is a competitive multiplayer brawler featuring the gods of Mount Olympus.
-Each deity comes with a unique curse that shapes their gameplay, creating a challenging and strategic experience.
+Each area in the arena comes with a unique curse that shapes their gameplay, creating a challenging experience.

 ## Features
 * 13 playable gods from Greek mythology